dendosan/video-transcode/README.md

 An AWS Lambda written in python that is triggered when new files are created in the AWS bucket called `originalvideos`.
 Once triggered, ffmpeg is used to generate various formats of the mp4 and places these new videos in AWS bucket called `modifiedvideos`.

+## AWS Setup

+- Create lambda using Python 3.7 environment.
+I called mine `VideoConvert`.
+- Copy the code in convert/lambda_function.py into the lambda by `Edit code inline`
+- For this lambda, there were technical hurdles using ffmpeg.
+The easiest way I could find around these hurdles was to create two zip files and upload them as two Layers to the lambda.
+These had to be done in two zip files because of the limitations on size for Layers.

+  - **ffmpeg.zip** contains only the **ffmpeg** executable obtained from: `https://johnvansickle.com/ffmpeg/builds/ffmpeg-git-amd64-static.tar.xz`
+  - **ffprobe.zip** contains only the **ffprobe** executable from the same tarball.

+- Add a Trigger to the lambda that triggers on ObjectCreated events on the `originalvideos` bucket.
+- The S3 bucket `modifiedvideos` must have the `Block public access` disabled so the modified videos can be accessible.

+# Potential Enhancements

+- delete operation from uploader.
+- allow the ffmpeg options to be passed in from uploader.
+- parallel processing of ffmpeg conversions.